MarginallyClever/Makelangelo-software/README.md

 # Start!

+- Buy a plotter [Makelangelo 5](https://www.marginallyclever.com/products/makelangelo-5/) or build your own;
-- Setup [Marlin 3D printer firmware](https://github.com/MarginallyClever/Marlin-polargraph/commits/polargraph-2.0.x) with the help of the [documentation](https://www.marginallyclever.com/2021/10/friday-facts-4-how-to-marlin-polargraph/)
+- Setup [Marlin 3D printer firmware](https://github.com/MarginallyClever/Marlin-polargraph/commits/polargraph-2.0.x) with the help of the [documentation](https://www.marginallyclever.com/2021/10/friday-facts-4-how-to-marlin-polargraph/);
-- Install "Makelangelo Software" on your computer to control the robot
-  1. Install The latest OpenJDK (java software)
-  2. Grab a [nightly build](https://github.com/MarginallyClever/Makelangelo-software/releases/tag/Nightly) and run it directly *or* Install Makelangelo Software App from the source
+- Install "Makelangelo Software" on your computer to control the robot.
+You will find [nightly build](https://github.com/MarginallyClever/Makelangelo-software/releases/tag/Nightly) whith installer for the main OS: macOS, Linux and Windows *or* Install Makelangelo Software App from the source as described below;

-Then you should be able to run the application.
+- Import a picture, or a vector graphic and watch the robot drawing.

+## Developper instructions

+If you want to contribute to the application or just want the blending edge version of the software, follow the instructions below to install a JDK and next to download and run the app after compiling it with eclipse or Maven.

+This project is written in Java and uses Swing for the graphical interface.
+The packaging of the application is done with Maven.

 ## 1. Install The latest OpenJDK

 Get the [Open Java Development Kit (OpenJDK)](https://openjdk.java.net/).
-The minimum required version 17.
+The minimum required version 15.

 - **OSX**: Unarchive the OpenJDK tar, and place the resulting folder (i.e. jdk-17.jdk) into your `/Library/Java/JavaVirtualMachines/` folder since this is the standard and expected location of JDK installs.
 You can also install anywhere you want in reality.
 - **Windows**: https://stackoverflow.com/a/52531093 _untested_